ramongilmoreno/mycmdb/README.md

 mycmdb is a personal Configuration (or Content?)
 Management DataBase.

-The core of the tool is a [relational model](https://en.wikipedia.org/wiki/Relational_model) feed with data from either static files, or data generated/produced/obtained by a [Python](https://www.python.org) program.
+The core of the tool is a [relational model](https://en.wikipedia.org/wiki/Relational_model) fed with data from either static files, or data generated/produced/obtained by a [Python](https://www.python.org) program.